 We thank all of our members, organisers, officials, volunteers and staff for their support during these unprecedented times.
 We will continue to monitor the situation and will resume sporting activity as soon as we are able.

 Includes: Clinics, Grassroots, Club, Regional and National/International

-With our mix of venues, where we are all guests, and yards that our equines come from, it seems sensible to protect our equines’ welfare as best we can, and comply with the yard regulations so that our venues are as protected as much as possible.
+With our mix of venues, where we are all guests, and yards that our equines come from, it is sensible to protect our equines’ welfare as best we can.
+Please comply with the yard regulations so that our venues are as protected as much as possible.

 To aid organisers please send a photo of your vaccination pages and the front cover of your passport to the SCDA secretary as soon as your equine complies with this protocol

 All proprietary Equine Influenza vaccines are accepted by the FEI, provided the route of administration complies with the manufacturer’s instructions (i.e. intramuscular injection or intranasal).

 An initial Primary Course of two vaccinations must be given; the second vaccination must be administered within 21-92 days of the first vaccination.

 The first booster must be administered within 7 calendar months following the date of administration of the second vaccination of the Primary Course.

 Booster vaccinations must be administered at a maximum of 12 month intervals however Horses competing in Events must have received a booster within 6 months +21 days (and not within 7 days) before arrival at the Event.